ShivamMitra/Gen-AI-Email-Suggested-Response-System/README.md

 `eval/evaluate.py`.
 Full reasoning is in the module docstring; summary below.

-### What does "accurate" mean here?
+### What does "Accurate" mean here?
-Exact string match against the historical reply is the wrong bar — two replies can use totally different words and both be great.
+Exact string match against the historical reply is the wrong bar two replies can use totally different words and both be great.
 Instead, accuracy is decomposed into three checkable dimensions: